 Next full seminar dates to be announced; the self-directed version of the course can be started at any time.

 Registration costs $80 and is open to everyone, but space is limited.
 Our classes are typically very international; we encourage global participation and offer scholarships to students from underrepresented areas.
-To reserve a spot complete the form at the bottom of the page or contact us at email@example.com.
-Enrollment is confirmed once the registration fee is paid here.
+To reserve a spot complete the form at the bottom of the page or contact us at firstname.lastname@example.org.
+Enrollment is confirmed once the registration fee is paid here and the form below is submitted.

 The first session explores dialectical thinking as an alternative to static forms of conventional reason.
 It discusses the ideas of Murray Bookchin and Ernst Bloch regarding the difference between dialectical thinking and instrumental or utilitarian logic.